nrjivan/ParallelPoker/README.md

 Failed to convert serial code to CUDA, although I think I was rather close.

-I've included Jeremys OpenMP code as well as a reference to those who are interested.
+I've included Jeremys OpenMP code as a reference to those who are interested.

 # How to Run